GOP death-penalty opponents look to new effort in 2020

 The measure cleared the Wyoming House but failed 18-12 in the Senate.
 Repeal opponents argued in part that capital punishment encourages criminals to cooperate with investigators.

-U.S. officials announced in July federal executions would resume after a 16-year moratorium.
+U.S. officials announced in July federal executions would resume after a 16-year informal moratorium.